-If you are part of the second group, here are some things you should know about this cruciferous vegetable.
+If you’re part of the second group, here are some things you should know about this cruciferous vegetable.
 It has many of the B-complex vitamins (B1, B2, B3, B6, and Folic acid).
 It’s also rich in vitamins C, K, and E.

 Also, it has many important minerals like calcium, magnesium, phosphorus, potassium, and manganese.
-And, it’s one of the largest sources of vegetable protein.
+Additionally, cauliflower is one of the best sources of vegetable protein.

 The vitamin K that we get from cauliflower has anti-inflammatory properties.
 This allows it to increase your blood flow and to reduce the accumulation of fats.
 Fats in your blood can cause cardiovascular problems like atherosclerosis.

 The sulforaphane that cauliflower has can also be a great help.
 It can reduce your blood pressure levels.

 Like we mentioned before, cauliflower is rich in dietary fiber.
 This is very helpful with digestion.
 Fiber also encourages the elimination of toxins in the body.

 On the other hand, the sulforaphane that it has protects your stomach lining.
 This makes your stomach more resistant to the formation of bad bacteria.